 The first crowdfunding platform in WI, Craftfund is dedicated to the food and beverage sectors.
 Companies must be located in WI and be prepared to conduct a legally compliant equity raise.
 FFI helps applicants package their Craftfund raises and mentors entrepreneurs as they run the gauntlet required to meet this standard.

-FFI and the Law and Entrepreneurship Clinic are launching a collaborative training program designed to help food companies get ready to raise equity.
+FFI and the University of Wisconsin Law and Entrepreneurship Clinic are launching a collaborative training program designed to help food companies get ready to raise equity.
 This program includes one day of training and access to a follow-up consultation with FFI and with the Law Clinic.

 Lenders, Investors, Accounting and Legal Firms

-FFI’s work with clients always involves raising money from non-traditional and traditional sources of capital.
-It also involves lenders, investors, accounting and legal service providers.
+FFI’s work with clients always involves raising money from traditional and non-traditional sources of capital, which means we work closely with lenders, investors, accountants and legal service providers.
 FFI cultivates this ecosystem of professionals to help support food, beverage and value-added agriculture businesses as they grow and raise money.